Is Upwork Good for Beginners? The Good and the Bad (Mostly Bad)

 What is Upwork?

-To answer is Upwork good for beginners yourself, you need to know the basics.
+To tell you what it’s like working on Upwork as a beginner, you need to know the basics.

 Upwork is a freelance platform that connects freelancers with businesses.
 And I admit that it is easier to find jobs on Upwork because the platform is huge but that works against you too.
 There’s too much competition.